SuLab/WikidataIntegrator/README.md

 # Introduction #
 WikidataIntegrator is a library for reading and writing to Wikidata/Wikibase.
 We created it for populating [WikiData](http://www.wikidata.org) with content from authoritative resources on Genes, Proteins, Diseases, Drugs and others.
-Details on the different tasks can be found on [the botx Wikidata page](https://www.wikidata.org/wiki/User:ProteinBoxBot).
+Details on the different tasks can be found on [the bot's Wikidata page](https://www.wikidata.org/wiki/User:ProteinBoxBot).

 [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) is an existing framework for interacting with the [MediaWiki](https://www.mediawiki.org/) API.
 The reason why we came up with our own solution is that we need a high integration with the [Wikidata SPARQL endpoint](query.wikidata.org) in order to ensure data consistency (duplicate check, consistency checks, correct item selection, etc.).

 Compared to Pywikibot, WikidataIntegrator currently is not a full Python wrapper for the MediaWiki API but is solely focused on providing an easy means to generate Python based Wikidata bots, it therefore resembles a basic database connector like JDBC or ODBC.

 # The Core Parts #